Word Embeddings Are Steers for Language Models: Formal Statement and Proof of Theorem

-In this proof, we start by claiming a construction of matrix $W$.
+To prove Theorem~\ref{thm:switching_formal}, we start by claiming a construction of matrix $W$.
 Then we prove that when assumptions \ref{assumption:representation} hold, $W$ can change each conditional likelihood function from $p(v_i \mid o_1, \cdot, o_{i-1}, \pi)$ to $p(v_i \mid o_1, \cdot, o_{i-1}, \pi')$ up to a constant factor.
-Finally by chaining the conditional likelihoods, we see that $W$ can change the sentence-level probability distribution of the HMM from $\pi$-initialization to $\pi'$-initialization.
+Finally, by chaining the conditional likelihoods, we see that $W$ can change the sentence-level probability distribution of the HMM from $\pi$-initialization to $\pi'$-initialization.